smscx/smscx-api-php-library/README.md

 The SMS Connexion API PHP library provides convenient access to the SMS API of SMS.CX from applications written in the PHP language.

-Using this library you can send SMS, create groups of contacts, import contacts, validate phone numbers, lookup phone numbers, generate OTP, create short links, and more.
+Using this library you can:
+- send SMS (transactional, promotional) - single or bulk SMS
+- receive SMS
+- rent phone numbers
+- validate phone numbers
+- lookup phone numbers (HLR)
+- send OTP SMS (2FA)
+- create groups of contacts
+- import contacts
+- create short links
+- and more

 For more information, please visit [https://sms.cx](https://sms.cx)

 Content: